|Popular in||January||High demand for flights, 11% potential price rise|

-When you plan flights to Montevideo, remember that their summer and winter seasons oppose what the United States are.
-Summer there lasts between the months of December and March.
+Summer in Montevideo lasts between the months of December and March.
 Temperatures rise up to the 80’s and some rain and thunderstorms roll in during the hottest evenings.
-Winter there lasts from June to August, with temperatures in the 60’s keeping things cool and dry for the most part during the day, and a bit chillier in the evenings.
-Both shoulder seasons
+Winter time is from June to August, with temperatures in the 60’s keeping things cool and dry for the most part during the day and a bit chillier in the evenings.

 The best time to plan flights to Montevideo is undoubtedly the month of May.
 The heat is still in the air, but it isn’t too hot to get outside in the afternoon.
-Comfortable conditions make sightseeing easy and bearable, and rainfall is kept to a minimum.
+Comfortable conditions make sightseeing easy and bearable, and rainfall keeps to a minimum.

-The perfect time to book flights to Montevideo is in the spring, when the temperatures are mild and dry.
+The perfect time to book flights to Montevideo is in the spring – September to November, when the temperatures are mild and dry.
 Sunny days prevail, and rainfall is quite rare this time of year, so pack a light jacket and layers, and you’ll be set for the day.

-There’s really no bad time to come here, since the seasonal weather brings balancing conditions, but less people visit in autumn, when rainfall is at its pinnacle.
-If you can withstand the rain, you’ll probably find a cheap flight to Montevideo during the off-season – just make sure to pack your umbrella.
+There’s really no bad time to come here, since the seasonal weather brings balancing conditions, but less people visit in March and April, when rainfall is at its pinnacle.
+If you can withstand the rain, you’ll probably find a cheap flight to Montevideo during the off-season – just make sure to pack an umbrella.

 You can easily rent a car, but Montevideo is easy to get around by bus or on foot.
 You can walk to most of the tourist attractions, which are clearly marked, and the buses also cover the tourist area.
 Taxis can be difficult to hail during rush hour.

 Geography and Infrastructure: One of the things that makes this city so entrancing is its physical attributes.
-Settled happily on the water, (and basically a surrounded on three sides) the area was once used as a fortress by the Spanish.
-When you plan a flight to Montevideo, you’ll see historical traces on the western side of town, known as Old City.
+Settled happily on the water, (and basically surrounded on three sides) the area was once used as a fortress by the Spanish.
+When exploring Montevideo, you’ll see historical traces on the western side of town, known as Old City.
 This is where Plaza Independencia, museums, theaters, and hotels converge.